VirtusLab/git-machete/CONTRIBUTING.md

 Deprecated commands are excluded.

-Any command that can display status can also run `machete-status-branch` hook.
+Any command that can display the status can also run `machete-status-branch` hook.

 Any command that can run rebase can also run `machete-pre-rebase` hook.